niosh-mining/about/new_project/readme.md

 # Guidelines

-The following provide more details about specific guidelines for the candidate open-source software projects.
+The following provides more detail about specific guidelines for the candidate open-source software project.

 ## Documentation